 Despite best efforts, the balance of forum participants and discussion was weighted towards healthcare.
-The context and issues for the social care workforce are distinct.
+The context and issues for the social care workforce are distinct: for example pay and reward is very different in social care, where pay as of March 2023, the median hourly rate for independent sector care workers was lower than 80% of all UK jobs and less than healthcare assistants who are new to the role receive in the NHS (13).
 More effort is needed to engage decision-makers and researchers in social care through future separate or linked knowledge exchange activities.
+HSR UK has started conversations to explore further work in this area.